 In the Decalogue, we’re taught to honor our father and our mother.
 Each of us honors our parents in different way…but what happens when your role is to honor someone else’s father and mother?

 Long ago there was a farmer who lived with his small Jewish family on the outskirts of a tiny village.
 Each day, the farmer would get up at daybreak, tend to his livestock, then gaze upon his small plot of land and utter a prayer.
 It was a simple prayer that would have been acceptable in any house of worship, but he always said it with unrivaled sincerity.

-Robert Wagemann was born in 1937 in Mannheim, Germany.
+By Ariel Naveh Robert Wagemann was born in 1937 in Mannheim, Germany.
 As a result of a hip injury sustained at birth, Robert was permanently disabled.
 During what seemed like a routine check-up with his doctor, Robert’s mother Lottie overheard the doctor’s plans to “put him to sleep” because of his disability.
-Fortunately, Lottie and Robert were able to escape […]
+Fortunately, Lottie and Robert […]

 As an American, while it has been difficult for me to understand the system of change here despite my knowledge of social change and social justice methods, I’ve come to learn a few things about social change in Israel.

 I did not realize at first how everything this year is pointing towards integration, but when I lay it all out, I cannot help but see an intense drive toward creating fullness and unity.
 Often, I find it difficult to comprehend this movement towards integration when I am caught up in the day-to-day responsibilities of each of the individual components of my various projects; it is hard to see the forest for the trees.
 To see how all the pieces of my life are asking me to create unification, I must take a step back.
 When I catch a glimpse of that ideal, I feel less divided myself.